Fescamil1/VBA-challenge/README.md

 # VBA-challenge
 Homework assignment #2  - Stock market data analysis using VBA

-VBA script loops through current sheet and sets the ticker name, yearly change, percent change and total stock volume per stock volume.
+VBA script (name: **Stocks_VBA_Code.bas**) loops through the all the worksheets in a excel workbook lists the ticker(stock) name, yearly change in stock price, percent change and total stock volume per stock for the year.
 The yearly change field is formatted to show whether the change was positive or negative.
 At the end it will display the stock name and value for  "Greatest % increase", "Greatest % decrease" and "Greatest total volume".